-From then on I started making pesto with everything that I found suitable – Parsley, celery, apple, basil, coriander, celery, and all the different kinds of sauces was starting to happen in the kitchen.
-According to Naturopathy and Ayurvedic practices for diet, these herbs are super for health.
-The more I learned and read about their inherent qualities of coriander, parsley and basil leaves ect., the more excited I was to start using the roots as well.
-They have such incredible potential to neutralise heavy metals and stones accumulated in our system.
+From then on, I started making pesto with everything that I found suitable – Parsley, celery, apple, basil, coriander, celery, broccoli, carrots, and all the different kinds of sauces was starting to happen in the kitchen.
+According to Naturopathy and Ayurvedic practices for diet, these herbs are super potent for health.
+The more I learned and read about the inherent qualities of coriander, parsley, and basil leaves, etc., the more excited I was to start using the roots as well.
+They have such incredible potential to neutralize heavy metals and stones accumulated in our system.

-- 36 oz /1 kg of fresh coriander leaves, washed and chopped
+- 300 gm / 7.2 oz fresh coriander leaves, washed and chopped

 The roots have exceptional health benefits which most people throw away.
 Elements in the roots are one of the best foods for binding to heavy metals in our system to eliminate and discharging from the body naturally.
 Second, it breaks down stones in your system as well.
-Some heavy metals in fluoride, arsenic, mercury, cadmium, chromium etc. inevitably end up in our system, also due to GMOs food and pesticides.
-Like lead in water systems and our oceans, aluminium from using aluminium utensils and contamination in the air we breathe.
+Some heavy metals in fluoride, arsenic, mercury, cadmium, chromium, etc. inevitably end up in our system, also due to GMO food, and pesticides.
+Like lead in water systems and our oceans, aluminum from using aluminum utensils, and contamination in the air we breathe.
 Mercury in vaccines, in dental fillings.
-Toxins in the oceans and seas which then enter into our systems due to consumption of seafoods.
-Arsenic, chromium, cadmium from chemical fertilisers used in agriculture.
-Be glad that you have somethings natural which can help defend and clean your system without wasting your hard earned income on medical assistance.
+Toxins in the oceans and seas which then enter into our systems due to the consumption of seafood.
+Arsenic, chromium, cadmium from chemical fertilizers used in agriculture.
+Be glad that you have somethings natural which can help defend and clean your system without wasting your hard-earned income on medical assistance.
 Go check this info out.
-Even some seeds, weeds contribute to neutralise and remove heavy metals from our system - one of the best is Chlorella.
+Even in some seeds, weeds contribute to neutralize and remove heavy metals from our system - one of the best is Chlorella.